presley92/presley92/README.md

 - 👋 Hi, I’m @presley92
 - 👀 I’m interested in coding and linux distrubutons
 - 🌱 I’m currently learning linux
-- 💞️ I’m not avaible to collab currently
+- 💞️ I can collab on small progects
--

 <!---
 presley92/presley92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.